-- 4.1.b Provide written evidence to the licensing agency of compliance with local zoning codes, or a statement signed by the city, town or village clerk that such a code has not been adopted in the community. - 4.1.c Submit a license application to the licensing agency. - 4.1.d At least ninety (90) days prior to the projected opening date, request inspections by all entities referenced in subsection 2, a, b, and c below to which plans and specifications were submitted.
-Modifications shall be made as required by these agencies to achieve full code compliance. - 4.1.e Provide the licensing agency with at least three references from unrelated persons able to attest to the applicant's abilities to run a residential care home and to the applicant's character.
+- (b) Provide written evidence to the licensing agency of compliance with local zoning codes, or a statement signed by the city, town or village clerk that such a code has not been adopted in the community. - (c) Submit a copy of the resident assessment form the home will use. - (d) Submit a completed license application to the licensing agency on a form supplied by the Department. - (e) At least ninety (90) days prior to the projected opening date, request inspections by all entities referenced in subsection 2, a, b, and c below to which plans and specifications were submitted.
+Modifications shall be made as required by these agencies to achieve full code compliance. - (f) Provide the licensing agency with at least three references from unrelated persons able to attest to the applicant's abilities to run a Home for the Terminally III and to the applicant's character.